Diane Leyre: Miss France

 Miss France 2022 was held on 11 December 2021 at the Zénith de Caen in Caen.
 Prior to the start of the competition, she had already been one of the frontrunners to win.
 Leyre competed in the finals, where she advanced to the top fifteen and later the top five.
 During the competition, she received media attention for using a baguette as an accessory for her regional costume, and for stumbling on stage in her evening gown.
 At the end of the pageant, Leyre was declared the winner, being crowned by outgoing titleholder Amandine Petit of Normandy, becoming the sixteenth woman from Île-de-France to win the title.

 As Miss France, Leyre was awarded a number of prizes and rewards, including more than €57,000 in gifts from sponsors, a year-long residence in a luxury Paris apartment, and an undisclosed monthly salary the equivalent of a senior executive in France.
 After winning the title, Leyre was given the opportunity to appear at numerous events in France and internationally.
 Among these events included being a contestant in Fort Boyard, a guest at the 2022 French Open and 2022 Cannes Film Festival, and working as a promotional model in cities such as Barcelona.

 Leyre was originally set to represent France at either Miss Universe 2022 or Miss World 2022, but was replaced by Floriane Bascou, her first runner-up, and Clémence Botino, Miss France 2020, respectively, at the two competitions.
 Leyre released a statement stating that she would not compete internationally as she did not have enough time to prepare for the pageants, due to her schedule as the incumbent Miss France titleholder.
 Leyre completed her reign as Miss France on 17 December 2022 at Miss France 2023, where she crowned Indira Ampiot of Guadeloupe as her successor.

+In July 2023, it was announced that Leyre would represent France at Miss Universe 2023, where she ultimately did not advance to the Top 20.

 Post-pageantry

 In August 2022, while reigning as Miss France, Leyre became a cohost on the Europe 2 daily morning show Le Morning sans filtre, with Guillaume Genton and Fabien Delettres.
 She continued her role on the program following the end of her reign in December 2022.
+The show concluded in July 2023.

+In January 2024, Leyre was announced as a celebrity contestant in season 13 of Danse avec les stars, the French version of Dancing with the Stars.
+She was eliminated in the 22 March episode, becoming the third celebrity eliminated from the competition.
+In June 2025, it was announced that Leyre would appear as a celebrity contestant on the M6 game show Murder Party au musée, hosted by Francis Huster.